 - 1. Beginner riders are Walk/Jog only.
 Special needs, Beginner, Intermediate and Junior riders will not be asked to dismount. - 2.
-Beginner and Intermediate Western riders can ride with one or two hands regardless of the bit used or the age of the horse. - 3.
-Riders will be judged on their ability to ride the correct seat, regardless of the breed of horse. - 4.
+Riders will be judged on their ability to ride the correct seat, regardless of the breed of horse. - 3.
 Judging will start when the exhibitor enters the arena.
 Exhibitors will enter and exit at a walk.
-When entering the arena, exhibitor will walk in a counterclockwise direction. - 5.
+When entering the arena, exhibitor will walk in a counterclockwise direction. - 4.
 All riders must be at least 6 feet apart.
 Do not crowd the horse / exhibitor next to you when in a side-by-side position.
 Do not crowd the exhibitor in front when lined up head to tail.
-Keep showing until the entire class has been placed and excused from the ring, unless the judge has instructed otherwise. - 6.
-Exhibitors and guests are not to approach the judge for feedback at any time and must refer to the Show Superintendent for questions or review. - 7.
-The fall of a horse or rider shall disqualify the exhibitor. - 8.
-Between all showmanship & riding classes, there will an adequate amount of time to warm-up and tack change for each arena - 9.
+Keep showing until the entire class has been placed and excused from the ring, unless the judge has instructed otherwise. - 5.
+Exhibitors and guests are not to approach the judge for feedback at any time and must refer to the Show Superintendent for questions or review. - 6.
+The fall of a horse or rider shall disqualify the exhibitor. - 7.
+Between all showmanship & riding classes, there will an adequate amount of time to warm-up and tack change for each arena - 8.
 Reins/Hands: - a.
 Two hands will be used when using bosal type hackamores and snaffles on horses five (5) years or younger in age. - b.
 Romal Reins The non-reining hand will hold the romal approximately 16 inches from the reining hand. - c.
 Split reins One finger may be between the reins.
 Tails will be on the side holding the reins. - d.
 Hands will be clear of the saddle while in motion. - e.
 It is permissible to change hands to work on obstacles in trail class ONLY. - f.
 Reins are to be held above and as near to the saddle horn as possible.